dsumsio/stat386_blog/_posts/2024-12-1-Book-of-Mormon-Text-Analysis-Project.md

 ## Github Repo:

 Here is a link to my [GitHub repo](https://github.com/dsumsio/Book-of-Mormon-Project) where you can copy and create new features yourself.

+## Streamlit link:

+If you didn't see the link to the Streamlit app above you can also use [this link](https://bom-project.streamlit.app/).